NikolaosPapas/aisd-wde-4-the-box-model/README.md

 - Aligns text to the left and applies a border with rounded corners.

 ## 15. **Footer Title Styling**
-We will now apply a specific style to the title element located in our `footer`.
+You will now apply a specific style to the title element located in your `footer`.

 - [ ] Add this CSS code to `styles.css`.